Key takeaways

 Unilateral vs. mutual release agreements

-This is dependent on who is letting go of the claims:
+This distinction depends on who is releasing claims:

-1. Unilateral release: Here, only one party waives their right to claims.
-When an employee decides to leave a company, an employer will give you severance in exchange for a unilateral release.
-With this, the employee waives their right to pursue future legal claims against the employer.
-However, the employer can pursue litigation against the employee if they discover IP infringement later.
+1. Unilateral release: Only one party waives their right to claims.
+When an employee leaves a company, an employer may provide severance in exchange for a unilateral release.
+The employee waives their right to pursue future legal claims against the employer.
+However, the employer retains the right to pursue litigation against the employee if they later discover IP infringement.

-2. Mutual release: Both parties, here, agree to release any claims they might have against each other.
-For example, in a business dispute, a supplier might claim a company failed to pay invoices on time, while the company alleges the supplier delivered defective goods.
-Instead of going to court, both parties might agree to a mutual release.
-The company might pay a reduced amount to settle the invoices, and the supplier agrees not to pursue claims for the balance or damages.
+2. Mutual release of claims agreement: Both parties agree to release any claims they might have against each other.
+In a business dispute where a supplier claims a company failed to pay invoices on time while the company alleges the supplier delivered defective goods, both parties might agree to a mutual release—the company pays a reduced amount, and the supplier agrees not to pursue claims for the balance or damages.

 Choosing the right type of agreement